-Affordable private schools are established by entrepreneurs with a variety of education backgrounds - from business to former classroom teachers.
+Affordable non-state schools are established by entrepreneurs with a variety of education backgrounds - from business to former classroom teachers.

 Similar to many business owners, school owners often self-identify as lacking certain skills that are beneficial for operating a school.
 As part of the EduQuality program, senior school leaders are offered professional development training with a focus on instructional leadership and management best practices.